AVAILABLE SERVICES

 1100 W 5th in Bonham

-Since 1997, the Children's Center has been providing free school supplies to needy children in Fannin County.
+Since 1997, the Children's Center has been providing free school supplies to children in Fannin County.
 Thanks to many generous donors, children from all over the county can get the supplies they need to start school.

-Back to School Fair 2023
+Back to School Supply Drive & Resource Fair 2024

 We are currently seeking groups who want to setup at our Back to School Fair.
 If you have something to giveaway or information about resources that could be helpful to the children and families who are served by this effort, we welcome you.
 It will be first come, first serve to get a spot inside at the Roy Floyd Community Center (Armory).
 Download, print and fill out the following form to reserve your spot.
 Contact Kesly for questions at (903) 583-4339 or kesly@fanninccc.org.